-Note that this is best done in a darkened room, as long as you can see what you’re doing.
+Note that this is best done in a dim room like a typical bar, as long as you can see what you’re doing.
 The flame isn’t super bright, as you’ll see in the pictures.

 As I mentioned above, I prefer Disaranno’s Amaretto for just about anything else involving amaretto, but through some kind of shopping list fail, I didn’t have it on hand for this picture.
 Of course, you might feel Disaranno is wasted on a cocktail like this, and the Hiram Walker certainly tastes just fine.

-2. Fill a shot glass about two thirds of the way with the amaretto.
+2. Fill a shot glass about two-thirds of the way with the amaretto.

+3. Now pour the rum slowly over the top.
+You may want to use a pourer spout.
 While the rum’s pouring, you can see that it looks a bit oilier than the amaretto, and is floating to the surface.
 It’s a little bit hard to tell in the photo, but the part on top is slightly more cloudy than the rest.